 Is responsible for all support and services required by the Incident Action Plan including provision of food, medical, and transportation services as required.

-6.1.6.1 - Medical Unit Leader
+a.
+Medical Unit Leader

 Is responsible for the supervision and coordination of all medical related assistance and operations including, both campus resources and outside organizations such as hospitals and emergency medical system (EMS).